Gyle/parrychris_OneHit_P2/README.md

 Run the mac build included in the root directory on this repo.
 Launcher settings do not matter.

 ### How to Play
+The game is a two player fighting game where a single hit wins the round.
-In the main menu there is an instructions button showing the controls.
+In the main menu there is an instructions button showing the controls for each player.
 You are able to change the controls in the instructions menu by selecting a control and pressing the keycode you want to use.

-It is a best of three wins game.
-To win a round you need to successfully hit the enemy player once.
-There is an option to enable PS3 controllers for player one and player two.
+The game is over when a player wins three rounds.
+A round is won when one player achieves a single hit on the other player.
+A hit can be a jab, dash or groundpound.
+There is also PS3 controller support which can be enabled from the instructions menu.
+A PS3 controller must be plugged into the computer for a character to fight if the PS3 control scheme is turned on